elderfieldzeus/header-maker/README.md

-# header-maker
-Basic Web App that creates function header for C applications based on function code.
+# Header-Maker for C Applications